 Can I just homeschool my child?

 Homeschooling is definitely an option to consider if you’re worried about English/native language acquisition!
-When it comes to Japanese, teaching hiragana/katakana Is doable even if you’re not a native Japanese speaker.
-We did it!
+When it comes to Japanese, teaching your child hiragana/katakana is also doable even if you’re not a native Japanese speaker.
+I did it!

 Why We Chose Japanese Kindergarten

 Finally I’ll end this post explaining why we chose Japanese kindergarten.